-Essential oils have been utilized for centuries to treat wounds, ailments and enhance beauty.
-Did you know that essential oils have been used for literally thousands of years?
-Different essential oils contain specific properties that make them unique and extraordinary – some zap acne in its tracks, while some provide the skin with an antioxidant boost.
-There’s an essential oil for every skin type – let’s break down a few of my favorite essential oils for acne.
+Did you know that essential oils have a long history of use for treating wounds, ailments, and enhancing beauty?
+Each essential oil imparts specific properties that make it unique and extraordinary—one may zap acne in its tracks, while another provides the skin with an antioxidant boost.
+There’s an essential oil for every skin type so let’s break down a few of my favorite essential oils for acne.

 3 Best Essential Oils for Acne

 Also known as tea tree oil, the benefits of Melaleuca are countless.
-But when it comes to treating acne and oily skin, we’re all about its zit-fighting antibacterial properties.
-This means tea tree oil is also a great choice to treat minor cuts and scrapes.
+But when it comes to treating acne and oily skin, we’re all about its skin-supporting antibacterial properties [source].
+These benefits and more are what make it a great choice for treating minor cuts and scrapes.

-It also has natural anti-fungal abilities, which is why it features heavily in anti-dandruff hair products—a couple of drops added to your weekly coconut oil mask is a great way to condition hair and purify your scalp.
+It also has natural antifungal abilities [source], which is why it features heavily in anti-dandruff hair products—a couple of drops added to your weekly coconut oil mask is a great way to condition hair and cleanse your scalp.
 Who doesn’t love a multipurpose product?

-The history of melaleuca and its healing abilities goes way back – its purifying benefits were first discovered by the indigenous people of Australia.
+The history of melaleuca and its healing abilities goes way back.
+Its purifying benefits were first discovered by the indigenous people of Australia [source].
 The leaves and bark of the tree were used to speed up healing and detoxify minor wounds.

-Like melaleuca, lemongrass essential oil is perfect for eliminating any acne-causing bacteria on the skin – it’s a natural cleansing and purifying essential oil that ensures breakouts are totally banished!
+Like melaleuca, lemongrass essential oil is antibacterial [source], making it a good option for eliminating any acne-causing bacteria on the skin.
+It’s a great oil for cleansing and purifying the skin.

-Along with its antibacterial abilities, lemongrass essential oil has natural anti-inflammatory abilities that are just as important for helping to get rid of acne.
-When skin gets inflamed because of a zit, it makes it more likely that it might leave a scar (aka, post-inflammatory hyperpigmentation) behind.
+Along with its antimicrobial abilities, lemongrass essential oil has natural anti-inflammatory abilities [source] that are just as important for helping to get rid of some of the bad acne side effects.
+When skin gets inflamed because of a zit, it is then more likely to leave scars (aka, post-inflammatory hyperpigmentation).

-If you can tackle inflammation as soon as it starts, you’re doing two incredibly helpful things for your skin – first, it’s no lie that inflamed pimples hurt.
+If you can tackle inflammation as soon as it starts, you’re doing some super helpful things for your skin—it’s no lie that inflamed pimples hurt.
 We all know the feeling of a deep and painful zit, right?
-It’s this same inflammation that encourages hyperpigmentation to form and leave a tiny reminder of where a zit once was.
+It’s this same inflammation that encourages hyperpigmentation to form and leaves a tiny reminder of where a zit once was.

-(As always, read labels and dilute concentrated oils before applying them to the skin to avoid harmful reactions.
-Here’s a list of carrier oils for every skin type.)
+(As always, read labels and dilute concentrated oils before applying them to the skin to avoid harmful reactions—you’ll definitely want to dilute lemongrass essential oil!
+Here’s a list of carrier oils you can use for every skin type.)

 Melaleuca Acne Mask with Clay

 When it comes to the clay mask itself, this is one of my favorite face masks to use—ever.
-Aztec clay and apple cider vinegar are already a potent combo that draws out acne-causing impurities from the skin, and adding an acne-banishing essential oil like Melaleuca takes it to the next level.
+Aztec clay and apple cider vinegar are already a potent combo for detoxing and improving the health of the skin [source], [source], and adding a skin-supporting essential oil like melaleuca takes it to the next level.

-Using raw ACV also ensures that your mask is super smooth and easy to make – I’ve made the mistake of trying to use water before, and ended up with a lumpy, unusable mess!
-Read on for my favorite DIY Clay Acne Mask recipe for clear, glowing skin.
-It’s also great as a spot treatment, too – just dab a little where needed, and wipe away after fifteen minutes.
+Using raw ACV also ensures that your mask is super smooth and easy to make.
+I’ve made the mistake of trying to use water before and ended up with a lumpy, unusable mess!
+Read on for my favorite DIY Clay Acne Mask recipe to promote clear, glowing skin.
+I love to use it as a spot treatment, too.
+Just dab a little where needed, and wipe away after 15 minutes.

 Melaleuca & Clay Acne Mask

 - Add ACV to make a paste.
-It’s okay to use more, if needed, to get a smooth paste.
+It’s okay to use more when needed to get a smooth paste.

 - Add essential oil and stir.
-With clean fingers spread over face and let sit for 15 minutes.
+With clean fingers, spread over your face and let sit for 15 minutes.